ThanosWang/TestPackage/README.md

 For Generate metadata, Upload will generate new information for particles inside the model:
 1. All Particles: All particles defined in the model and corresponding IDs
-2. Standard Model elementary particles: Standard Model elementary particles defined in the model and corresponding PDGIDs
+2. SM particles: Standard Model elementary particles defined in the model and corresponding PDGIDs
-3. Beyond the Standard Model elementary particles with Standard PDGIDs: Beyond the Standard Model elementary particles defined in the model and valid corresponding PGDIDs (new particles who have registered PDGIDs)
+3. BSM particles with standard PDG codes: Beyond the Standard Model elementary particles defined in the model and valid corresponding PGDIDs (new particles who have registered PDGIDs)
 4. Particles with PDG-like IDs: Particles defined in the model, which are not registered by [Particle Data Group](https://pdg.lbl.gov/)， with their IDs, spin, and charge

 And for all information about particles, ghost is not included